transdigiware/blockchain/howto/ibp-console-build-network.md

 * **Build a network tutorial** This tutorial guides you through the process of hosting a network by creating two organizations, one for your peer and another for your ordering service, and a channel.
 Use this tutorial if you want to form a blockchain consortium by creating an ordering service and adding organizations.
 * [Join a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-join-network#ibp-console-join-network) guides you through the process of joining an existing network by creating a peer and joining it to an existing channel.
 Use this tutorial if you either do not intend to host a network by creating an ordering service, or want to learn the process for joining other networks.
-* [Deploy a smart contract on the network](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts) shows how to write a smart contract and deploy it on a network.
+* [Deploy a smart contract on the network using Fabric v2.x](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts-v2#ibp-console-smart-contracts-v2) shows how to write a smart contract and deploy it on a network.

 **Looking for a way to script the deployment of your nodes?** If you are already familiar with the manual process to deploy the components with the console, you can check out the [Ansible playbooks](/docs/blockchain?topic=blockchain-ansible), a powerful tool for scripting the deployment of components in your blockchain network.